-The Compassion & Choices Volunteer Network is working to grow Illinois’ volunteer infrastructure to educate the public, empower healthcare consumers and advocate for expanded options at the end-of-life.
+The Compassion & Choices Volunteer Network is working to grow Illinois’ volunteer infrastructure to educate the public and lawmakers, empower healthcare consumers and advocate for expanded options at the end-of-life.
 Currently, Compassion & Choices has over 17,000 supporters and 130 volunteers in Illinois.
-Volunteers are tabling at health fairs, focusing on the Truth in Treatment initiative and physician engagement, and passing local resolutions.
-Volunteers are also holding screenings of the documentary “How to Die in Oregon,” which shows how the landmark Oregon law works.
 We need volunteers and action teams to help advance the end-of-life choice movement in your state — sign up today!

 As a volunteer with Compassion & Choices, you’ll join thousands of dedicated supporters who want to transform the woefully inadequate medical systems in this country and give people the options they want and deserve to chart their own end-of-life journey.
 Compassion & Choices is dedicated to improving care and expanding options for the end of life.
 Volunteers work diligently to build grassroots support for end-of-life liberty.

 Action teams are a critical part of Compassion & Choices.
-Illinois currently has volunteer groups in McLean County, Champaign/Urbana, Chicago, the Far West Suburbs, the North West Suburbs, Evanston, Oak Park and Springfield.
+Illinois currently has volunteer groups in McLean County, Champaign/Urbana, Chicago,, the Northwest Suburbs, Evanston, Oak Park, Carbondale, Rockford, and Springfield.
 These teams bring together and train other volunteers in their area to coordinate outreach efforts to local officials and educate communities and health professionals.
-Illinois was one of 40 states in which Compassion & Choices provided policy and technical assistance to state officials or their offices in 2017-2018.
 If you’re interested in starting or joining an action team in your town or city, please click here.